Ronald E. Neumann

 Isabel de Prado

-Isabel de Prado is the Program Director at the Academy, where she coordinates Academy programs, events, and publications, and manages the budget and finances of the organization.
+Isabel de Prado is the Managing Director at the Academy, where she coordinates Academy programs, events, and publications, and manages the budget and finances of the organization.
 Prior to joining the American Academy of Diplomacy, Isabel worked in the financial and business management sectors, as a financial consultant and credit analyst.
 Following eight years of expertise in that field, Isabel created and managed a recreation center in central Spain, and headed the professional association of her business sector.

 Isabel earned a Master of Science in Management with a major in Finance at ESSEC Business School in Paris in 1992.
 Isabel is a dual French and Spanish citizen, and speaks French, Spanish and some German.